faozziyyah/healthwise/README.md

 Daud F

 # Inspiration
-I create this website as a requirement from women techsters and in line with the 17 SEGs of the UN.
+I create this website as a requirement from women techsters and in line with the 17 SDGs of the UN.
 Feel free to fork this project and make pull request.